Politécnico metro station: Landmarks

-Inside the station, there is a mural painted by José Luis Elías Jáuregui and named La técnica al servicio de la patria, a reference to the IPN's motto.
-The mural was inaugurated in 1996 and depicts the history of the IPN, its culture and campus life, the Once TV network logo and the image of Lázaro Cárdenas, the 51st president of Mexico and founder of the university.
+Inside the station, there is a mural named La técnica al servicio de la patria, named after the IPN's motto and painted by José Luis Elías Jáuregui.
+The mural was inaugurated in 1996 and depicts the history of the IPN, its campus life and culture, the Once TV network logo—the university's TV station—, and an image of Lázaro Cárdenas, the 51st president of Mexico and founder of the institution.

 History and construction

-Line 5 of the Mexico City Metro was built by Cometro, a subsidiary of Empresas ICA, and its last section was opened on 30 August 1982, operating from Pantitlán to Politécnico stations.
-The station is located at grade; the Politécnico–Instituto del Petróleo interstation is 1188 m long.
-The station's pictogram represents a 2D version of the IPN logo.
-The station is partially accessible to people with disabilities.
+Line 5 of the Mexico City Metro was built by Cometro, a subsidiary of Empresas ICA.
+The latest section opened on 30 August 1982, extending service from La Raza to Politécnico station.
+The section between Politécnico and Instituto del Petróleo station measures 1188 m.

-In June 2006, Metro authorities replaced the railroad switches; in 2008, they had maintenance work done on the station's roof.

-During the 1980s and 1990s, it was proposed to expand Line 5 northbound towards the municipality of Tlalnepantla de Baz, in the State of Mexico, from Politécnico metro station.
+During the 1980s and 1990s, it was proposed to expand Line 5 northbound from Politécnico metro station toward the area where the Tlalnepantla railway station lies, in the municipality of Tlalnepantla de Baz, in the adjacent State of Mexico.
 The expansion was proposed again for the 2018 master plan.

+In June 2006, Metro authorities replaced the railroad switches; in 2008, authorities carried out maintenance work on the station's roof.

+Name and pictoram

+The pictogram representing Politécnico metro station depicts a 2D version of the IPN logo.

 Incidents

 On 9 March 2016, two cars derailed when the driver performed a parking maneuver at Politécnico station.
-One of the tires of the penultimate car jammed with the tracks.
-There were around 200 passengers inside the train with no casualties due to the low speed at which it operated.
+One of the tires of the penultimate car jammed in the tracks.
+Around 200 passengers were aboard the train, and there were no casualties due to the low speed at which it was traveling.

-On 8 November 2020, Politécnico, Instituto del Petróleo and Lindavista stations were vandalized during feminist demonstrations; walls, screens, handrails, a train, and part of the La técnica al servicio de la patria mural were damaged and graffitied.
+On 8 November 2020, Politécnico, Instituto del Petróleo and Lindavista stations were vandalized during feminist demonstrations.
+Walls, screens, handrails, and a train were damaged and covered in graffiti, while part of La técnica al servicio de la patria mural was also damaged.